Avi Kushnir

-Abraham Yeshayahu Kushnir (אַבְרָהָם יְשַׁעְיָהוּ קוּשְׁנִיר; born 26 August 1960) is an Israeli comedian, actor and host.
+Abraham Yeshayahu Kushnir (אַבְרָהָם יְשַׁעְיָהוּ קוּשְׁנִיר; born 26 August 1960).
+He is an Israeli film, television, and theatre actor, comedian, singer, television host, and stand‑up performer.
+He is a recipient of the Israeli Television Academy Award and participated in the Eurovision Song Contest in 1987.

 Early life

 During high school Kushnir studied at the youth village HaKfar HaYarok.
 Afterwards, during his mandatory military service, Kushnir served in an Infantry unit.
 After his army service Kushnir worked as a stagehand and later on began directing plays.

 Career

 His professional career as an actor began in the early 1980s when he began performing in stand-up shows.
 In 1985 Kushnir hosted the Festigal, an annual Israeli singing show alongside Gadi Yagil.

+Eurovision Song Contest

-In 1987, while he was 27 years old, Kushnir represented Israel in the 1987 Eurovision Song Contest along with Natan Datner, as part of the comedic duo HaBatlanim (lit.
-The Bums), with the comical song Shir Habatlanim which ended up in the 8th place.
+In 1987, while he was 27 years old, Kushnir represented Israel in the 1987 Eurovision Song Contest alongside Natan Datner, as part of the comedic duo HaBatlanim (lit.
+The Bums), with the comical song Shir Habatlanim which finished in eighth place.